Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Craig Sheppard (Piano)

 Following a highly successful New York début at the Metropolitan Museum in 1972, Craig Sheppard won the silver medal that year at the Leeds International Pianoforte Competition in England.
-Moving to London the following year, he quickly established himself through recording and frequent appearances on BBC radio and television as one of the preeminent pianists of his generation, giving cycles of Bach's Klavierubung and the complete solo works of Brahms in London and other musical centers.
-During the twenty years he lived in England, he also taught at Lancaster University, the Yehudi Menuhin School, and the Guildhall School of Music and Drama, in addition to giving master classes at both Oxford and Cambridge universities.
+Moving to London in 1973, he quickly established himself through recording and frequent appearances on BBC radio and television as one of the preeminent pianists of his generation, giving cycles of J.S.
+Bach's Klavierubung and the complete solo works of Johannes Brahms in London and other musical centers.
+During the twenty years he lived in England, he also taught at Lancaster University, the Yehudi Menuhin School, and the Guildhall School of Music and Drama, in addition to giving master-classes at both Oxford and Cambridge universities.

-Craig Sheppard has performed with all the major orchestras in Great Britain, as well as Philadelphia Orchestra, Boston Symphony Orchestra, Chicago Symphony Orchestra, Atlanta Symphony Orchestra, the orchestras of San Francisco, Dallas, Seattle, Buffalo and Rochester, among others in the USA, and with such conductors as Sir Georg Solti, James Levine, Leonard Slatkin, Michael Tilson Thomas, Sir Andrew Davis, Lord Yehudi Menuhin, Erich Leinsdorf, Kurt Sanderling, Neeme Järvi, Hans Vonk, Aaron Copland, David Zinman, Gerard Schwarz and Peter Erös.
+Craig Sheppard has performed with all the major orchestras in Great Britain, as well as the Philadelphia Orchestra, Boston Symphony Orchestra, Chicago Symphony Orchestra, Atlanta Symphony Orchestra, San Francisco Symphony Orchestra, Dallas Symphony Orchestra, Seattle Symphony Orchestra, Buffalo Symphony and Rochester Philharmonic Orchestra, among others in the USA, and with such conductors as Sir Georg Solti, James Levine, Leonard Slatkin, Michael Tilson Thomas, Sir Andrew Davis, Lord Yehudi Menuhin, Erich Leinsdorf, Kurt Sanderling, Neeme Järvi, Hans Vonk, Aaron Copland, David Zinman, Gerard Schwarz and Peter Erös.

 Craig Sheppard's repertoire is extensive, encompassing over forty solo recital programs and sixty concerti.
-In the past several seasons, in addition to the 32 Beethoven sonatas, his recital programs have included the complete Etudes of Chopin, Sergei Rachmaninov, and Debussy, and such major works as Bach's Goldberg Variations (BWV 988) and Beethoven's Diabelli Variations, the complete Schumann Novelettes, and Ravel's Miroirs and Gaspard de la Nuit (which will also appear soon on CD).
-His work with singers such as Victoria de Los Angeles, José Carreras, and Irina Arkhipova; trumpeter Wynton Marsalis; and ensembles such as the Cleveland, Bartok, and Emerson string quartets, has also constituted an important and ongoing element in his musical life.
+In the past several seasons, in addition to J.S.
+Bach's Well Tempered Clavier and the 32 L.v.
+Beethoven sonatas (in a series entitled Beethoven: A Journey), his recital programs have included the complete Etudes of Frédéric Chopin, Sergei Rachmaninov, and Debussy, and such major works as J.S.
+Bach's Goldberg Variations (BWV 988) and L.v.
+Beethoven's Diabelli Variations, the complete Robert Schumann’s Novelettes, and Ravel's Miroirs and Gaspard de la Nuit (which appeared on CD).
+Over the years, his work with singers such as Victoria de Los Angeles, José Carreras, and Irina Arkhipova; trumpeter Wynton Marsalis; and ensembles such as the Cleveland, Bartok, and Emerson string quartets, has also constituted an important and ongoing element in his musical life.

-Craig Sheppard has recorded on the EMI (Classics for Pleasure), Polygram (Philips), Sony, Chandos and Cirrus labels.
-Four CDs, all of live performances - including his Berlin performance of the Goldberg Variations (BWV 988), Beethoven's Diabelli Variations plus the Scriabin Fifth Sonata, Chopin and Scriabin Préludes, and Scarlatti Sonatas coupled with the Opus 39 - Etudes Tableaux of S. Rachmaninov - have recently been issued on the label AT (Annette Tangermann)/Berlin.
+Since 2005, Sheppard's recordings have appeared on the Roméo label (www.romeorecords.com).
+He has recorded on the EMI (Classics for Pleasure), Polygram (Philips), Sony, Chandos and Cirrus labels.
+Five CD's, all of live performances - including his Berlin performance of the Goldberg Variations (BWV 988), L.v.
+Beethoven's Diabelli Variations plus the Scriabin Fifth Sonata, F. Chopin and Scriabin Préludes, five Scarlatti Sonatas coupled with the Opus 39 Etudes Tableaux of S. Rachmaninov, and a Robert Schumann disc including the complete Novelettes of Opus 21 - have recently been issued on the label AT (Annette Tangermann)/Berlin (at-label@gmx.de).

 Craig Sheppard has appeared on numerous national and international piano competition juries.
 He is well known for his broad academic interests, particularly foreign languages.
-From 1993 he is Professor of Piano at the School of Music of the University of Washington in Seattle.
+Since 1993, he is Professor of Piano at the School of Music of the University of Washington in Seattle.

 More Photos